 From the Ocean Floor to Your Door: Why the Right Network Partners Make All the Difference

-| 5 min read |
+| 3 min read |

 When you fly internationally, you often land at a major hub airport before connecting to your final destination.
 In the world of global data traffic, Guam plays the same role.
 As the westernmost U.S. territory, we’re the first American “arrival gate” for digital traffic traveling between Asia, Australia, and the United States.

-Why Partnering with the Right Terrestrial Network Operator Matters
+Why the Right Partner Matters

 Why Submarine Cables Connect to Data Centers